igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 upstream loss measurement if N is too large (see {{upstreamloss}}).

 The value of N MUST be at least 64 and be a power of 2.
-This requirement allows an Observer to infer the Q run length by obsering one period of the square signal.
+This requirement allows an Observer to infer the Q run length by observing one period of the square signal.
 It also allows the Observer to identify flows that set the loss bits to arbitrary values (see {{ossification}}).